AWS Fundamentals LogoAWS Fundamentals

 AWS Lambda Infographic

-Lambda on One Page (No Fluff)
+AWS Lambda on One Page (No Fluff)

 Skip the 300-page docs.
 Our Lambda cheat sheet covers everything from cold starts to concurrency limits - the stuff we actually use daily.